-Pest Control In Bracknell
+Pest Control in Bracknell

-Stephen Tiller has been in pest control for nearly 30 years and has been with PEST UK for 20 years.
 In this area we cover a wide range of establishments on pest control contracts from Schools, Housing Associations smaller food companies to large scale industry such as Syngenta, Syngenta Farm and TK Water Systems.

 The PEST UK pest control Bracknell office is on the London road that runs between Wokingham and Bracknell.
 This office is very handy for the pest control technician based in Bracknell to reach pest control problems in both Wokingham and Bracknell.
 Don’t expect to find him at the office though as most of the time he will be in his PEST UK pest control van attending call outs.
 When the pest control technician is not at the Bracknell office the telephone calls are diverted to the central office in Reading.
 The Bracknell area has been serviced by PEST UK for many years which is why we have opened a local pest control office in the Bracknell area.

 Bracknell is a fairly ‘new’ town compared with its neighbours with a modern sewer system which means it does not suffer from pest control problems of rats and mice emerging from broken or damaged sewers as much as some older towns.
 It still has a wide range of pest control control issues in domestic premises including rats, ants, cluster flies, mice, bed bugs, fleas, cockroaches, wasps, squirrels and bees.

 Bracknell is a town and parish in the Borough of Bracknell Forest in Berkshire.
 It is11 miles to the east of Reading, 9 miles south of Maidenhead and 34 miles west of central London.